upavadi/TngApi/README.md

 - Go to TNG Admin > Media and select your upload collection.
 You can process the image there with the data submitted.
 - Tag the image with personID and replace the name of the collection ( say Photos ) to publish.
 - The image would have been given a random name.
 You will have to rename the image according to the convention you use.

--
- -  `[upavadi_pages_submit-image]` - Upload photos.
-This shortcode saves the image but does not store image data at present.
+ -  This shortcode saves the image but does not store image data at present.
 Work In Progress.

+## Upload a Profile Image
+- Profile image upload is icluded in the family page.
+Here the user does not need to enter any information.
+The profile image is saved with PersonID.
+An Email is generated to the Administrator on upload.

 ## Patches & contributions
-This is very much a work in progress so please feel free to fork and submit pull requests.
+This is very much a project that can evolve so please feel free to fork and submit pull requests.